How Long Does Bipolar Paranoia Last? Examples & What to Do

 This type of paranoia involves interpreting random or unrelated events as having personal significance.
 A person might believe that a television program is sending them secret messages, that strangers are talking about them, or that coincidental events are actually coordinated efforts to communicate threats.
 These interpretations feel entirely real and logical to the person experiencing them.

-What to Do When Experiencing Bipolar Paranoia
+What to Do During Bipolar Paranoia?

 If you recognize signs of paranoia in yourself during a bipolar episode, taking action early can make a significant difference in how long symptoms last and how severely they affect your life.